Hanten Jackets

 Contributor

 Hi, I’m Peter.
 I lived in Japan for four years as a University student completing a Masters Degree in Musicology.
-I have succesfully completed the highest level of the Japanese Language Proficiency Test (N1). have toured the country six times playing music and singing songs in Japanese and English.
+I have succesfully completed the highest level of the Japanese Language Proficiency Test (N1).
+I have toured the country six times playing music and singing songs in Japanese and English.